-Little Rock teachers union to hold 1-day strike
+Little Rock teachers to go on strike over union power

 The union also wants to see full local control of the district restored.
 Arkansas has run Little Rock’s schools since the state board took over the district in January 2015 because of low test scores at several schools.
 The state board has voted to put the district under a local board that will be elected in November 2020, but with limits on its authority.
 The strike will occur the day the state panel is expected to vote on establishing the zones for the new local board.

-The only other teachers strike in Arkansas was in 1987, when Little Rock students missed six days of school before a new two-year contract was approved.
+The only other teachers strike in the district was in 1987, when Little Rock students missed six days of school before a new two-year contract was approved.

 In anticipation of the current strike, school officials have been lining up hundreds of substitute teachers and have said about 200 district and state employees can also work as educators.

-Note: This story has been corrected to reflect that that 1987 was the last time a strike was held in the district, not the state, and that the announcement was made Monday.